PD Aligns Strategy To Streamline Oil, Gas Sector In Year-2020 - UrduPoint

 It introduced the ease-of-doing-business plan and took radical measures to ensure a level-playing field for all competitors in the energy sector.

-For the purpose, he said, as many as 10 unnecessary steps, out of 24, were abolished to encourage investment in the petroleum sector.
+For the purpose, as many as 10 unnecessary steps, out of 24, were abolished to encourage investment in the petroleum sector.

-Recounting the government achievements in the oil and gas sector in year-2020, a senior official privy to the petroleum sector developments told APP that the PD started importing Euro-5 standard petrol and diesel for the first time in the country's history.
+Recounting the government achievements in the oil and gas sector, a senior official privy to the petroleum sector developments told APP that the PD started importing Euro-5 standard petrol and diesel for the first time in the country's history.

-The facility was set up in line with Prime Minister Imran Khan's directives to ensure availability of high grade fuels conforming the latest vehicles and tackle environmental issues like smog & air pollution.
+The facility was set up in line with Prime Minister Imran Khan's directives to ensure availability of high grade fuels conforming the latest vehicles and tackle environmental issues like smog and air pollution.

-The official said the government had also allocated millions of rupees funds in the Public Sector Development Programme-2020 for upgradation of HDIP labs across the country.

-During the one-year period, the official said the government also implemented a 'Platts based' formula under which it started determining the prices of petroleum products fortnightly instead of monthly basis.
-Besides, the PD drafted a new Liquefied Petroleum Gas (LPG) policy, which was not in final phase of completion.
+During the one-year period, the official said the government also implemented a 'Platts based' formula, under which it started determining the prices of petroleum products fortnightly instead of monthly basis.
+Besides, the PD drafted a new Liquefied Petroleum Gas (LPG) policy, which was now in final phase of completion.

 The PD, he said, had also completed dualization of the White Oil Pipeline, from Karachi to Sheikhupura, for smooth supply of petrol and diesel to Oil Marketing Companies (OMCs) and reducing reliance on traditional mode of transportation through tankers.
 "Currently, the pipeline is in testing phase and will be operational soon."
-He said the pipeline would be expanded to Peshawar for which a contract had been awarded to Frontier Works Organization, which had completed its necessary work.
+He said the pipeline would be expanded to Peshawar for which a contract had been awarded to the Frontier Works Organization, which had completed its necessary work.
+Hopefully, the practical work on the expansion project would start in next few months and complete in a period of 18-24 months, he added.

-With completion of this project, known as Machike-Tarujabba oil pipeline, the official said all imported diesel and fuel besides local production in the South of the country, would move through the pipeline from Karachi to Peshawar instead of oil lorries.
+With completion of the project, known as Machike-Tarujabba oil pipeline, the official said all imported diesel and fuel besides local production in the south of the country, would move through the pipeline from Karachi to Peshawar instead of oil lorries.

 However, he said, onward distribution from OMCs' oil depots to petrol pumps would remain intact through tankers.
 "It will greatly help reduce traffic congestion, environmental pollution and transportation cost.